 The employment agreement with Mr. Barbier automatically renews for consecutive one-year terms each July, unless the Company or Mr. Barbier terminates the agreement 90 days prior to the end of the then-current term or otherwise at any time on 60 days' notice.
-The agreement entitles Mr. Barbier to serve on the Board of Directors only if we terminate his employment without "cause."
+The agreement entitles Mr. Barbier to serve on the Board of Directors for as long as he is our President and Chief Executive Officer.
+Thereafter, he will remain a member of the Board of Directors only if we terminate his employment without "cause."
 The agreement also provides that if we terminate Mr. Barbier for reasons other than cause we must pay him his base salary for 12 months, provide him continued participation in our medical and disability plans for 12 months and continuation of insurance policies covering Mr. Barbier as of the date of termination.

 Mr. Barbier's employment agreement defines "cause" as a termination for any of the following, unless cured within five business days of Mr. Barbier receiving notice of such event:

-any intentional action or failure to act that was performed in bad faith and to the detriment of the Company; any intentional action or failure to act in accordance with any lawful and proper direction or order of the Board of Directors; any willful and habitual neglect of the duties of employment assigned by the Board of Directors; and any felony conviction.
+- any intentional action or failure to act that was performed in bad faith and to the detriment of the Company; - any intentional action or failure to act in accordance with any lawful and proper direction or order of the Board of Directors; - any willful and habitual neglect of the duties of employment assigned by the Board of Directors; and - any felony conviction.